alu0101133201/evaluateegg/README.md

   - parseFromFile (build the AST a given file)
   - runFromFile (Interpret the AST given)
   - runFromEVM (Interpret the AST given in an EVM file)
+  - runFromAst (Interpret the AST given as js object)

 ```js
   const { runFromEVM } = require('@alu0101133201/evaluateegg/eggvm');